fanyucai1/Top-bioinformatics/README.rst

 +++++++++++++++++++++++++++
 https://console.cloud.google.com/storage/browser/genomics-public-data

-Description: Cloud Life Sciences provides a variety of public datasets that can be accessed for free and integrated into your applications.
-Google hosts these datasets, providing public access to the data through the following methods.

-This article lists public Google buckets accessible to the public.
-The buckets contain an assortment of reference, resource, and sample test data which can be used in GATK workflows.
+Description: The buckets contain an assortment of reference, resource, and sample test data which can be used in GATK workflows.

 gcp-public-data--broad-references
 +++++++++++++++++++++++++++++++++++++
 https://console.cloud.google.com/storage/browser/gcp-public-data--broad-references

 Description: This is the Broad's public hg38 and b37 reference and resource data.
 Additional information can be found in the GATK Resource Bundle article.
-This bucket is controlled by Broad, but hosted by Google.
-Example workspaces include:

-Whole-Genome-Analysis-Pipeline

-GATK4-Germline-Preprocessing-VariantCalling-JointCalling
+Example workspaces include:Whole-Genome-Analysis-Pipeline,GATK4-Germline-Preprocessing-VariantCalling-JointCalling

 gatk-legacy-bundles
 +++++++++++++++++++++++++++++++++++